The Gang's All Here (song): Music video

 The music video for "The Gang's All Here" was released on May 25, 2022.
 The clip features live footage and photos taken and submitted by fans during the band's early 2022 concerts, as well as behind-the-scene footage showing the band rehearsing in studio and backstage.

 Reception

-Reviews for "The Gang's All Here" have been overwhelmingly positive.
+Reviews for "The Gang's All Here" have been positive.
 Ultimate Classic Rock's Bryan Rolli described the song as "[a]n upbeat nod to [the band's] classic era".
 Loudwire's Joe DiVita praised Grönwall's "killer set of pipes and a ton of charisma," calling the song "a standout track" and "one that will take many fans right back to the late '80s and early '90s."

 Live performance

-Skid Row debuted the song live on March 26, 2022 at the Zappos Theater in Las Vegas as the group served as the opening act for the Scorpions' Sin City Nights residency, which ran until April 16, 2022.
+Skid Row debuted the song live on March 26, 2022, at the Zappos Theater in Las Vegas as the group served as the opening act for the Scorpions' Sin City Nights residency, which ran until April 16, 2022.